UniStuttgart-VISUS/power-overwhelming/README.md

 * It must not use `template` members, including classes like `std::string`.
 If you need to store dynamically allocated string, use a [`blob`](power_overwhelming/include/visus/pwrowg/blob.h), manage your memory manually or use the [PIMPL pattern](https://learn.microsoft.com/en-us/cpp/cpp/pimpl-for-compile-time-encapsulation-modern-cpp).

 ### The `descriptions` methods
+A sensor must return descriptions for all kinds of data it can produce on a system via a method ```static std::size_t descriptions(sensor_description *dst, std::size_t cnt, configuration_type& config)```.
+The caller provides a buffer `dst` for at most `cnt` descriptions.
+This buffer may also be `nullptr`, in which case the method shall write nothing, but still return the required number of elements in `dst`.
+The framework will call the method once `descriptions(nullptr, 0)` to measure the required buffer size and afterwards with the actual buffer and its size.

+Sensors that rely on dynamic discovery of devices, for instance via USB enumeration, should make best efforts to report the required buffer size.
+If the situation changes between calls due to hardware being unplugged, the method shall return the maximum possible number of sensors in the given buffer and discard the remaining ones.
+In any case, a call to the method made with a valid, non-empty buffer must always return the number of valid elements that have been written to the buffer.

+The [sensor_descriptions](power_overwhelming/include/visus/pwrowg/sensor_description.h) is mostly a read-only class.
+In order to fill it, sensors must use a [sensor_description_builder](power_overwhelming/src/sensor_description_builder.h).
+Sensors must fill all properties of the description class except for the user-defined label, which can be modified later.

 ### The `from_descriptions` method